Teembokeem/WDI_work/projects/retro.md

     These "positive things" should help set the tone for the retro, and remind everyone to critically identify "wins."
-Positive things should be written in Green, and *must reference a fact or neutral feeling*.
+Positive things should be written in Green, and *must reference a fact*.
 This section should take no more than 5 minutes.
 3.  <img src="assets/redhat.png" height="14px">
     **Red Hat**: the group should now work together to go back over the facts, and find things about the sprint that were "negative."